Frijol/climate-change/notes/energy/tidal.md

 - There has been a dedicated test site in operation at the European Marine Energy Center (EMEC) in Orkney, Scotland since 2005 [O Rourke, 9][ORourke]
 - Major challenges as of 2009: installation, maintenance, electricity transmission, loading conditions, environmental impact [O Rourke, 15][ORourke]
 - If transmission distance is long, higher voltage transmission is needed.
 Ideally, there would be no transformers below sea level, so generators should run at high voltages [O Rourke, 15][ORourke]
+- In a calm Puget Sound test at peak biofouling, it was found that an optical port could be minimally biofouled after ~3 months with the measures of a copper ring and a wiper.
+This is promising for long-term optical sensor deployment at real sites [Joslin]

 ### Environmental considerations